 Here are some of the ways you can participate:

 Flex your writing prowess with the annual Banned Books Writing Contest.
-This year's prompts, of course, center around "Persepolis."
+This year's prompts center around true, supportive friendship where one character is daring to achieve something despite a very large obstacle.
 Entries (only one per Arkansan) are accepted through Sept.
-22. The writing contest has one $400 grand prize and one $100 honorable mention prize.
+14. The writing contest has one $400 grand prize and one $100 honorable mention prize.
 Click here for more contest details.

-At the end of Banned Books Week, the winners of this year’s writing contest will be celebrated with a free screening of the 2007 film made from "Persepolis," which was nominated for an Academy Award for best animated feature.
-The screening will be Tuesday, Sept.
-28, at 6:30 p.m.
+At the end of Banned Books Week, enjoy a free screening of the classic children’s book turned film “Charlotte’s Web,” which premiered in 1973.
+The screening will be Saturday, Sept.
+24, at 2 p.m.

 For more info about Banned Books Week, head to the CALS website.